Corruption in Equatorial Guinea: Activities in the U.S.

 Teodorin's female companions in southern California have included a porn actress, a former Playboy Playmate of the Month, and a Grammy-winning rapper and actress named Eve, whom he appointed as president, treasurer, and CFO of one of his shell companies, Sweet Pink.
 He also secured female party guests from escort agencies.
 In 2005, he paid $700,000 to rent a yacht from Microsoft's Paul Allen for a party.
-In 2009 he spent a month on Maui, flying there on his Gulfstream V, chartering another jet for employees, and also bringing along escort girls, sports cars, and a speedboat.
+In 2009, he spent a month on Maui, flying there on his Gulfstream V, chartering another jet for employees, and also bringing along escort girls, sports cars, and a speedboat.

-At one point he routinely carried up to $1 million in cash into the U.S., and always had a bag stuffed with fresh $100 bills.
+At one point, he routinely carried up to $1 million in cash into the U.S., and always had a bag stuffed with fresh $100 bills.
 He has stayed in the $5,000-a-night presidential suite at the Four Seasons in Las Vegas and has also spent time in Miami and Palm Beach, in addition to such places outside the U.S. as Bermuda, Nice, and Paris.

 Teodorin owned and ran TNO Records and TNO Entertainment, which produced two techno records in 2003.
 He also released a rap song, "No Better Than This", by Won-G Bruny.

 A 2009 article in The New York Times reported that, as of that time, Teodorin frequently visited the U.S., traveling on a diplomatic passport.

 In addition to the Malibu home, Teodorin also paid $6.5 million in 2001 for a house in the Bel Air section of Los Angeles, but never moved in.
 The house was on Antelo Road, across the street from the residence of the actress Farrah Fawcett.

 He tried to buy a luxury apartment on Fifth Avenue in Manhattan but was barred by the homeowner's association.

-Senate investigators found he spent $59,850 for rugs, $58,000 for a home theater, and $1,734.17 for a pair of wine glasses.
+Senate investigators found he spent $59,850 on rugs, $58,000 on a home theater, and $1,734.17 on a pair of wine glasses.

-At one point he owned 32 motorcycles and automobiles in California, including "seven Ferraris, five Bentleys, four Rolls Royces, two Lamborghinis, two Maybachs, two Mercedes, two Porsches, one Aston-Martin, and one Bugatti, with a collective insured value of $9.5 million."
+At one point, he owned 32 motorcycles and automobiles in California, including "seven Ferraris, five Bentleys, four Rolls Royces, two Lamborghinis, two Maybachs, two Mercedes, two Porsches, one Aston-Martin, and one Bugatti, with a collective insured value of $9.5 million."
 Since there were "far too many cars to keep at the estate", he rented garage space at the Petersen Automotive Museum on Wilshire Boulevard.
 As of 2012, according to Time magazine, his fleet of cars included a half-million-dollar 2011 Ferrari.